jxjo/Xoptfoil2/docs/worker/worker.md

 The polar file `RG15.csv` can be imported directly into 'Excel' allowing pivot analysis of the polar data:

 ![Worker Excel](../images/worker_excel_analysis.png){:width="70%"}

-A not very meaningful pivot analysis as an example of the possibilities of csv polar files.
+A more or less meaningful pivot analysis as an example of the possibilities of CSV polar files.
 {: .fs-2}